 Barncroft expects that all aspects of the National Curriculum are assessed formatively; however staff are not required to record all formative assessment.
 Records of formative assessment for the teacher pupil, and parent are limited to:

 Marking in pupil’s books

-Flip over books for Guided Reading and Maths lessons, where there is no evidence of a pupil’s understanding from that lesson in books (Adult Led tracking sheets to be used for this in EYFS)
+Flip over books for Guided Reading, where there is no evidence of a pupil’s understanding from that lesson in books (Adult Led tracking sheets to be used for this in EYFS)